Yasushi Kawamura's GANTZ:O

 Review by Dennis D. McDonald

-Now available streaming on Netflix, this all-CGI manga based film from 2016 sounds like it's made entirely of recycled components.
+This all-CGI manga based film from 2016 sounds like it's made entirely of recycled components.
 Yet, the on-screen experience is surprisingly entertaining -- if you like this sort of thing.
 Which I do.

 The story: A group of individuals, recently deceased, reappears -- alive -- in a windowed Tokyo office clad in skintight black high-tech military uniforms.
 They are instructed by a giant faceless black sphere about the "game" they are now playing.
 The sphere explains the rules: